Meteorology: Instruments and classification scales

 In 1441, King Sejong's son, Prince Munjong of Korea, invented the first standardized rain gauge.
 These were sent throughout the Joseon dynasty of Korea as an official tool to assess land taxes based upon a farmer's potential harvest.
 In 1450, Leone Battista Alberti developed a swinging-plate anemometer, and was known as the first anemometer.
 In 1607, Galileo Galilei constructed a thermoscope.
-In 1611, Johannes Kepler wrote the first scientific treatise on snow crystals: "Strena Seu de Nive Sexangula (A New Year's Gift of Hexagonal Snow)."
+In 1611, Johannes Kepler wrote the first scientific treatise on snow crystals: "Strena Seu de Nive Sexangula (A New Year's Gift of Hexagonal Snow)".
 In 1643, Evangelista Torricelli invented the mercury barometer.
 In 1662, Sir Christopher Wren invented the mechanical, self-emptying, tipping bucket rain gauge.
 In 1714, Gabriel Fahrenheit created a reliable scale for measuring temperature with a mercury-type thermometer.
 In 1742, Anders Celsius, a Swedish astronomer, proposed the "centigrade" temperature scale, the predecessor of the current Celsius scale.
 In 1783, the first hair hygrometer was demonstrated by Horace-Bénédict de Saussure.
 In 1802–1803, Luke Howard wrote On the Modification of Clouds, in which he assigns cloud types Latin names.
 In 1806, Francis Beaufort introduced his system for classifying wind speeds.
 Near the end of the 19th century the first cloud atlases were published, including the International Cloud Atlas, which has remained in print ever since.
 The April 1960 launch of the first successful weather satellite, TIROS-1, marked the beginning of the age where weather information became available globally.

 Atmospheric composition research

 In 1648, Blaise Pascal rediscovered that atmospheric pressure decreases with height, and deduced that there is a vacuum above the atmosphere.
-In 1738, Daniel Bernoulli published Hydrodynamics, initiating the Kinetic theory of gases and established the basic laws for the theory of gases.
+In 1738, Daniel Bernoulli published Hydrodynamics, initiating the kinetic theory of gases and established the basic laws for the theory of gases.
 In 1761, Joseph Black discovered that ice absorbs heat without changing its temperature when melting.
 In 1772, Black's student Daniel Rutherford discovered nitrogen, which he called phlogisticated air, and together they developed the phlogiston theory.
 In 1777, Antoine Lavoisier discovered oxygen and developed an explanation for combustion.
-In 1783, in Lavoisier's essay "Reflexions sur le phlogistique," he deprecates the phlogiston theory and proposes a caloric theory.
+In 1783, in Lavoisier's essay "Reflexions sur le phlogistique", he deprecates the phlogiston theory and proposes a caloric theory.
 In 1804, John Leslie observed that a matte black surface radiates heat more effectively than a polished surface, suggesting the importance of black-body radiation.
 In 1808, John Dalton defended caloric theory in A New System of Chemistry and described how it combines with matter, especially gases; he proposed that the heat capacity of gases varies inversely with atomic weight.
 In 1824, Sadi Carnot analyzed the efficiency of steam engines using caloric theory; he developed the notion of a reversible process and, in postulating that no such thing exists in nature, laid the foundation for the second law of thermodynamics.
-In 1716, Edmund Halley suggested that aurorae are caused by "magnetic effluvia" moving along the Earth's magnetic field lines.
+In 1716, Edmond Halley suggested that aurorae are caused by "magnetic effluvia" moving along the Earth's magnetic field lines.